A Parallel Augmented Subspace Method for Eigenvalue Problems: Numerical results

 In order to check the parallel property of Algorithm \ref{Para_Multigrid}, we compute the first $200$ eigenpairs of (\ref{general}).
 Here, we choose $H = 1/16$, $\beta =2$, $\varpi=\varpi_n=1$ and $n=5$.
-In the first step of one correction step defined by Algorithm \ref{one correction step}, $1$ multigrid step with $2$ Conjugate-Gradient (CG) steps for pre- and post-smoothing is adopted to solve the linear problem (\ref{correct_source_exact_para}).
+In the first step of one correction step defined by Algorithm \ref{one correction step}, $1$ multigrid step with $2$ CG steps for pre- and post-smoothing is adopted to solve the linear problem (\ref{correct_source_exact_para}).
 Since the exact solutions are not known, the adequate accurate approximations are chosen as the exact solutions for our numerical test.
 Figure \ref{ex2-error-time200} shows the corresponding error estimates of $|\lambda_i-\lambda_{i,h_n}|$ for $i=1, \cdots, 200$ and the CPU time for each eigenpair, respectively.
-From Figure \ref{ex2-error-time200}, we can find that Algorithm \ref{Para_Multigrid} has the optimal error estimate, and computing different eigenpair needs similar computational work.
+From Figure \ref{ex2-error-time200}, we can find that Algorithm \ref{Para_Multigrid} has the optimal error estimate, and needs similar computational work for computing different eigenpair.

-In this example, we also test the algebraic error $|\bar\lambda_{i,h_n}-\lambda_{i,h_n}|$ between the numerical approximations by Algorithm \ref{Para_Multigrid} and the exact finite element approximations for the first $20$ eigenvalues along with the growth of the number of correction steps.
-The corresponding results are presented in Figure \ref{ex2-error20}, which shows that the algebraic accuracy improves with the growth of $\varpi_n$.
+In this example, we also test the algebraic error $|\bar\lambda_{i,h_n}-\lambda_{i,h_n}|$ between the numerical approximations by Algorithm \ref{Para_Multigrid} and the exact finite element solutions for the first $20$ eigenvalues along with the growth of the number of correction steps.
+The corresponding results are presented in Figure \ref{ex2-error20}, which shows that the algebraic accuracy improves along with the growth of $\varpi_n$.

 Then, we compute the first $1000$ eigenpairs.
 The corresponding error estimates for the approximate eigenvalues and CPU time for each eigenpair are shown in Figure \ref{ex2-error-time1000}.
-From Figure \ref{ex2-error-time1000}, we can also find that the eigenvalue-wise parallel method can arrive the theoretical convergence order for the first $1000$ eigenpairs, which shows the efficiency of Algorithm \ref{Para_Multigrid} and the validity of Theorem \ref{Error_Estimate_Theorem_Final} and Corollary \ref{Error_Estimate_Corollary_Final}.
+From Figure \ref{ex2-error-time1000}, we can also find that the parallel method can arrive the theoretical convergence order for the first $1000$ eigenpairs.
+These results show the efficiency of Algorithm \ref{Para_Multigrid} and the validity of Theorem \ref{Error_Estimate_Theorem_Final} and Corollary \ref{Error_Estimate_Corollary_Final}.